awsdocs/aws-cdk-guide/v1/cli.md

       --watch                Continuously observe the project files, and deploy the given stack(s) automatically when changes are detected.
 Implies --hotswap by default    [boolean]

+      --logs                 Show CloudWatch log events from all resources in the selected Stacks in the terminal. 'true' by default, use --no-logs to turn off.
+Only in effect if specified alongside the '--watch' option
+                                                       [boolean] [default: true]
 ```

 ### `cdk destroy`<a name="w303aac31b7c43b7b9"></a>